Use this brand perception survey questions and analysis to help you track and measure your brand perception.

 Note: answer the brand perception questions below before getting any research data.
 It will help prevent you from having your answers influenced.

-Here are the brand perception questions to be answered:
+Here are the brand perception questions to answer:

 - Why did I start my company? (hint: it’s not to make money)